MLee010/MinkyungLee/_portfolio/portfolio-1.md

 - *The influence of external concept structures on an individual’s knowledge structures.* **ETR&D** (2022).
 [DOI](http://dx.doi.org/10.1007/s11423-022-10144-6)

 **What this study did (brief)**
-- Extended a 2019 AECT poster into an empirical paper (submitted Feb 2021; published 2022).
+- Based on a 2019 AECT poster; subsequently developed into a peer-reviewed empirical paper (submitted Feb 2021; published 2022).
 - Compared presentation formats and a card-sort task to see how they shape **knowledge organization**.
 - Found improved comprehension in the text condition and distinct organization patterns across individuals and groups, suggesting instructional value of **external conceptual models**.